tparisi52/Permanent-Products-Calculator/README.md

 ## Permanent Products of Submatrices Calculator

-This program calculates permanent products (or determinants) of submatrices of unit-interval matrices.
+This program calculates products of permanents (or determinants) of submatrices of unit-interval matrices.
 My intention is that this tool can be utilized by someone without any coding experience.
 All that is needed is a way to run MATLAB scripts, which can be done in the [online editor](https://matlab.mathworks.com/).
+See [this post](https://www.mathworks.com/help/matlabmobile/ug/use-files-on-the-cloud.html) for how to use files on the cloud.

 ## How to Use